rachelkeen/rachelkeen/Leader- README.md

 Even though I work from home now, you can expect me to be as available as I would be if I was in the office.
 Although it may feel weird to schedule a brief Zoom meeting when you'd normally just swing by my desk for five minutes, please do so without hesitation if you think chatting face-to-face or screen-sharing will be more useful than textual communication.

-## Caveat
+## Side note

-Take this document with a grain of salt: I wrote it!
-I have never experienced having me as a manager.
-If I'm your TL and something here seems off, open a pull request or issue, or (probably more comfortably) bring it up to me in one-on-one or over Slack.
+I created this document in an effort to help take some of guesswork out of things.
+If there is something I should consider adding, or if you have a question taht is not covered in this document bring it up to me in one-on-one or over Slack.

-## Expectations of you

-This document is meant to focus on how I work and what to expect from me.
-We will discuss expectations I have of you and the rest of the team soon after we begin working together, and I will link you to an internal onboarding document with some HubSpot-specific onboarding information.